-Moreland is a liveable city where we take good care of our waterways and make the most of our precious water resources, keep our open spaces resilient, healthy and attractive and support community health and wellbeing.
+a liveable city where we take good care of our waterways and make the most of our precious water resources.
+Wekeep our open spaces resilient to climate change impacts and, enhance urban and natural environments and support community health and wellbeing.
 Council leads by example and working together with our key partners, supports community actions to become a water sensitive city.